 It’s that time of year: when lazy summer days turn into what is often a frenzied back to school craze.
 Some kids and parents look forward to this new chapter.
 After all, it is an exciting time.
 But for many, back to school is a stressful time for parents and kids.

 Even kids who are usually pretty flexible get nervous at the start of a new school year.
-The transition to a new classroom, with new kids, routines, and expectations can be difficult.
+The transition to a new classroom, with new kids, after-school routines, and expectations can be difficult.

 For kids who struggle with anxiety, going back to school often leads to more clinginess and butterfly tummies.
 Parents might struggle to get an anxious child on or off the bus, feel guilty for leaving a little one sobbing at preschool, and then feel unsure of how to respond to an after school meltdown that ends with, “I’m never going back to school again.”